aditen/hw-cs-sb-classifier/README.md

 - Minor code adaptions
   - Better title for sample displaying
   - Allow *rotation* data augmentation for commands and crosses (but not orientation!)
-  - Sample visualization: plot number of samples in splits (train, validation, test) and total as stacked bar chart or multiple bars
   - Allow reusage of image folders if present and make force_recreation parameter in constructor to force dataset recreation
 - Maybe experiment with cropping of images, if cropping over the border helps (questionable)
 - Start experimenting with known/unknown unknowns